 The Utah Department of Heritage and Arts, the State Board of Education and Spike 150 have partnered with the Utah Education Network to develop lesson plans and general educational resources for Utah students in K-8th grade.

 The Utah Department of Heritage and Arts has created a history of the Transcontinental Railroad.
-A toolkit with reading recommendations and reference materials, these toolkits contain books and historical resources to bolster your Transcontinental Railroad learning can be found at local County libraries.
+A toolkit with reading recommendations and reference materials, books and historical resources to bolster your Transcontinental Railroad learning can be found at local County libraries.